The Storage: Plot

 The central character of the film is Antero Rousku, a warehouse worker at a hardware store.
-However, Antero is not satisfied with his warehouse worker's wages, so he regularly sells his employer's goods under the table to a frequent customer, Jylhäkorpi, for cheaper prices.
+Dissatisfied with his warehouse worker's wages, he regularly sells his employer's goods under the table to a frequent customer, Jylhäkorpi, for lower prices.

-Antero's romantic interest is the brunette Karita, however their passionate relationship cools down after Karita becomes pregnant without consulting Antero, witch Antero learns of when Karita Invited her to a chinese restaurant.
+Antero's romantic interest is the brunette Karita.
+Their passionate relationship cools down after Karita becomes pregnant without consulting Antero, which Antero learns when Karita invites him to a Chinese restaurant.

-Antero buy's Birth control pills and tries to sneak them into Karita's yoghurt, but fails as the store manager steals the yoghurt the pills were in, and eats them, later vomitting, much to the amusement of Karita.
+Antero buys birth-control pills and tries to sneak them into Karita's yogurt.
+His scheme fails when the store manager steals and eats the yogurt, later vomiting, much to the amusement of Karita.

-Antero is forced to move in with Karita after she threatens to expose his shady dealing, after spying on Antero assisting Jylhäkorpi take hardware away.
+Antero is forced to move in with Karita after she threatens to expose his shady dealing, after spying on Antero assisting Jylhäkorpi to take hardware away.
 Meanwhile, his employer begins to notice the missing inventory.
 Antero and his employer agree to put the blame on Raninen, Antero's coworker.
-Raninen is fired, and Antero is promoted to warehouse manager, and Raninen is replaced by another worker.
+Raninen is fired and replaced by another worker, and Antero is promoted to warehouse manager.

 Karita gives birth to a daughter.
 Despite Karita’s lies and blackmail, their relationship endures; a couple of years after their daughter is born, they are still together and planning to marry.

 Raninen, who has hit rock bottom, does not hold a grudge against Antero.
 Eventually, he turns his life around and wins the lottery.